 Our relationships with our partners are deep, long standing, and involve the top-tier insurance carriers in the industry.
-In terms of buyers, 17 of the top 20 largest auto insurance carriers by customer acquisition spend are on our platform.
-In 2019, 97% of total Transaction Value executed on our platform came from demand partner relationships that preceded that year.
+In terms of buyers, 15 of the top 20 largest auto insurance carriers by customer acquisition spend are on our platform.
+In 2019, 96.8% of total Transaction Value executed on our platform came from demand partner relationships from 2018.
+In the six month period ended June 30, 2020, 99.3% of total Transaction Value executed on our platform came from demand partner relationships from 2019.
 Approximately half of our supply partners have been on our platform since 2016.